sboersma3/SysIdInDymola/README.md

 2)	ThreeMachineNineBus (active power excitation)
 3)	FiveMachineFourteenBus (reactive power excitation)
 4)	Nordic44 (reactive power excitation)
+5)  Kundur with HVDC link (HVDC active power excitation)

 In the following guideline, the SingleMachineInfiniteBus network is taken as example.
+If you would like to include a new network in the framework, start with a network that has the same excitation (active or reactive) as you would like to have in the new network.

 The following general steps can be followed: